-If you would be interested in serving as a Stone Bay School governor please don’t hesitate to contact the school.
-We are particularly welcome applications from existing parents.
+If you would be interested in serving as a Stone Bay School governor please don’t hesitate to contact us.
+We particularly welcome applications from existing parents.

-In September 2018, the Governing Body adopted the ‘circle’ model operating structure, with lead governors designated to monitor key school priorities.
+In September 2018, the Governing Body adopted the ‘circle’ model operating structure, with lead governors designated to monitor the school’s key priorities.